Media Training + Martial Arts: Secrets to Become A Media Star

 Susan: What did you say what was it the atomic unit what was that phrase?

 CK: Atomic unit.
-Yeah that those are my what I say a lot in this poCKet is like condensing down.
+Yeah that those are my what I say a lot in this pocket is like condensing down.
 To the atomic unit of who you are, like purpose your value where you stand for your goals.
 And then use media as a way to amplify that.

 Susan: That’s a beautiful way let’s take it down to your atomic unit and then expand it out.
 Into the media your town, your community, the world, the universe I mean okay.
 But it isn’t about the self that’s the small self, the freight self that’s the small self .
 And there’s and I think we’re really speaking to your bigger self and which is accomplishing .
 We have this short time on earth right and what is it that you want to do with the skills.
 And talents and abilities and personality that you were given I think that’s the question and all those other things.
 That are bloCKing us and getting our way those are the challenges that we need to meet if we choose.
 Or go and give what we said we wanted to give.